obrassard/action-dokku-push/README.md

     - name: Cloning repo # This step is required
       uses: actions/checkout@v2

-    # This step is required or you might get an error from Dokku
+      with:
-    - run: git fetch --prune --unshallow
+        fetch-depth: 0 # This is required or you might get an error from Dokku

     - name: Push to dokku
       uses: obrassard/action-dokku-deploy@v1.0.1
       with: